Advertiser Disclosure

 Los Angeles International Airport Terminal 1 departures.
 Image Credit: Los Angeles International Airport

-Terminal 1 has a second security checkpoint located on level 3 that provides quick access to the terminal bus gate.
+Terminal 1 has a second security checkpoint on level 3 with quick access to the terminal bus gate.
 Passengers can ride the bus and remain inside the secure area for connections to the west gates at International Terminal B.

-When walking inside the secure area for flight connections, take the corridor past the bus gate, and you can walk all the way along to the connector with International Terminal B.
+When walking inside the secure area for flight connections, take the corridor past the bus gate.
+You can walk along to the connector with International Terminal B.

 LAX Terminal 3